-Chrome, Mozilla Firefox, or Internet Explorer are supported, although other browsers often work.
+Google Workspace is optimized to work best with the Google Chrome browser, although Mozilla Firefox, Internet Explorer, and Safari browsers usually work.

 2. Enter www.google.com in the browser address bar.
 The main Google screen displays.

 In the upper right corner of the screen are the words Gmail and Images, a 9-dot square, and either a Sign in button or a round circle with a user initial, depending upon whether a Gmail account has ever been set up and whether that user is logged in.